rhagan94/NoCoSMiCC/README.md

 **Total mouse CRE files** = 5

 ### Dowload CRE data from ENCODE
-A file containing all of the URLs necessary to download human and mouse CRE data is located in the ```Files``` directory of this repository.
+A file containing all of the URLs necessary to download human and mouse CRE data shown in the table above is located in the ```Files``` directory of this repository.
 To download CRE data run the following code:

 ```
 xargs -L 1 curl -O -J -L < ./Files/encode_cre_files.txt